ciscops/cml-custom-images/README.md

     packer build -var-file=local-nso-5.5.pkrvars.hcl nso.pkr.hcl
     ```

-Now you can upload the NSO QCOW2 newly-built image from the output folder into CML.
+Once the build is finished, you can upload the NSO QCOW2 image from the output folder into CML and
+create a new image definition using 'Ubuntu' for the underlying node definition.
+We strongly recommend
+giving the new NSO image definition at least 8GB of memory and 4 vCPUs (a real operational deployment
+of NSO would typically require more).

 ## Netbox
 Note the script in [./packer_netbox/scripts/installNetbox.sh](./packer_netbox/scripts/installNetbox.sh) follows instructions